brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> 10.
 Of the holy martyrs Menas the fair-sounding, Hermogenes and Evgraphos.</span>

-Menas was an Athenian by birth, according to the Synaxaristes, a man of rank, education and eloquence, and so he was surnamed Â‘fair-soundingÂ’.
+Menas was an Athenian by birth, according to the Synaxaristes, a man of rank, education and eloquence, and so he was surnamed ‘fair-sounding’.
 Evgraphos was his secretary.
 Both were of Christian parentage.
 Hermogenes, who held the rank of Prefect, was born a pagan, but came to the faith of Christ through the wonders of St Menas.
 All three suffered in Alexandria under Maximin in 235.

 **Apolytikion.
 Tone 8.
 Taking knowledge.**

-<span style="letter-spacing:-.1pt">Having slain the burning assaults and movements of the passions through self-mastery, ChristÂ’s martyrs received grace to drive away the diseases of the sick, and both while living and after death to work wonders.
+<span style="letter-spacing:-.1pt">Having slain the burning assaults and movements of the passions through self-mastery, Christ’s martyrs received grace to drive away the diseases of the sick, and both while living and after death to work wonders.
 O truly amazing wonder! that bare bones pour out healings.
 Glory to our God alone.</span>

 **Kontakion.
 Tone 1.
 The soldiers guarding.**